MIT-LCP/mimic-code-paper/main.md

 The concepts currently available in the repository focus on those that are broadly applicable to research questions in critical care.
-For example, severity of illness scores are frequently required to adjust for confounding.
-Concepts are coded in a modular fashion to reduce redundancy in code and allow for extension.
+For example, severity of illness scores are frequently required to adjust for confounding factors in a study.
+These and other concepts are coded in a modular fashion to reduce redundancy in code and allow for extension.
 An example of the modular nature of the code is shown in Figure \[?\].

 ![](figures/SeverityScoreBlockDiagram.png)

 *Block diagram demonstrating modular components of severity scores.
 These components can be used individually by researchers to quickly extract data of interest.*

 In the figure, a set of severity of illness scores is shown with their components that themselves represent different concepts.
-Each score is documented within a module, and can easily be isolated and employed on its own, which could occur if, for example, the researcher is only interested in patients who are mechanically ventilated on the first day (`ventfirstday`).
+Each component can easily be isolated and employed on its own, which could occur if, for example, the researcher is interested in determining which patients are mechanically ventilated on the first day (by using `ventfirstday`).

 The following sections describe various concepts currently available in the repository.